 Why It's Hard to Talk About Problems With a Narcissist image with person with hoodie and mask that is distorted and chopped going left to right.

 Narcissists are highly insecure.
 They fear vulnerability and shame.
-Narcissists care about their image so much they will sabotage any and everything to avoid discomfort.
+Narcissists care about their image so much that they will sabotage anything and everything to avoid discomfort.
 This is why it is so hard to talk with a narcissist.
 You can’t just have a regular disagreement with them.
 They become hypersensitive to your comments.
-If you are not praising them they will assume you are criticizing them.
+If you are not praising them, they will assume you are criticizing them.

 Many survivors of narcissist abuse have shared their frustrations when trying to hold times survivors have expressed frustrations about the problems they have had when they tried to hold a narcissist accountable.

 Attack- The narcissist will attack the victim.
 The narcissist will attack you.
-Your creditability, character, and anything that validates your experiences and emotions is all fair game to them.
+Your credibility, character, and anything that validates your experiences and emotions is all fair game to them.

 Reverse Victim- This happens when the narcissist will reverse the situation and position themselves as the victim.